China is one of the most popular destinations for inward investment by multinational corporations (MNCs).

 China does not yet have laws or comprehensive rules regarding the taxation of partnerships.
-Some general guidance is available under a 2008 circular (Circular 159),3 which establishes that partnership profits are first allocated to the partners, who are subject to individual income tax (IIT) or EIT depending on whether they are individuals or enterprises.
-The Enterprise Income Tax Law (EITL) provides further confirmation of the pass-through nature of partnerships by stating that a partnership is not an enterprise that is subject to EIT.4 Circular 159 also provides that a partner is not permitted to deduct partnership losses against his or her other forms of income.
-Further, in a case reported in the China Taxation News in its 24 September 2014 issue, a foreign corporation acting as a limited liability partner in a foreign invested partnership (FIP) established in China was subject to 25 per cent EIT because the FIP’s fixed place of business was deemed to be the limited liability partner’s permanent establishment (PE) in China.
+Some general guidance is available under a 2008 circular (Circular 159),2 which establishes that partnership profits are first allocated to the partners, who are subject to individual income tax (IIT) or EIT depending on whether they are individuals or enterprises.
+The Enterprise Income Tax Law (EITL) provides further confirmation of the pass-through nature of partnerships by stating that a partnership is not an enterprise that is subject to EIT.3 Circular 159 also provides that a partner is not permitted to deduct partnership losses against his or her other forms of income.
 Apart from these basic principles, partnership taxation is not well developed in China; this is one reason why foreign investors have not commonly used partnerships for inward investment.

 An RO is the most common form of non-corporate entity used by foreign investors doing business in China.
-In general, ROs are not permitted to engage in profit-generating activities, and must confine themselves to, for example, liaison, market research and product promotion activities.5 An RO constitutes a PE in China of its non-resident head office unless the RO is confirmed by the Chinese tax authorities as not being a PE based on an applicable double taxation agreement (DTA).
+In general, ROs are not permitted to engage in profit-generating activities, and must confine themselves to, for example, liaison, market research and product promotion activities.4 An RO constitutes a permanent establishment (PE) in China of its non-resident head office unless the RO is confirmed by the Chinese tax authorities as not being a PE based on an applicable double taxation agreement (DTA).
 In principle, an RO of a non-resident enterprise is required to keep full accounting books and to pay EIT on its actual profits in the same manner as resident enterprises.
-In practice, however, the vast majority of ROs are taxed on deemed profits, which are determined using a statutory cost-plus or deemed profit formula.6
+In practice, however, the vast majority of ROs are taxed on deemed profits, which are determined using a statutory cost-plus or deemed profit formula.5

 III DIRECT TAXATION OF BUSINESSES